 Like all sports, skiing and snowboarding entail risks.
-The FIS rules of conduct, is an ideal pattern of conduct for a responsible and careful skier or snowboarder, and have the purpose to avoid accidents on the slopes.
-You can read about general safety and rules on CopenHill here in our Terms & Conditions
+The 10 FIS rules of conduct is an ideal pattern of conduct for a responsible and careful skier or snowboarder, and have the purpose of avoiding accidents on the slopes.
+You can read about general safety and rules at CopenHill in our Terms & Conditions

 The FIS rules of conduct apply to all skiers and snowboarders.
-The skier or snowboarder is obliged to be familiar with the rules and have to respect them.
-If someone fails to do so, his/her behaviour could expose him/her to civil and criminal liability in case of an accident.
+The skier or snowboarder is obliged to be familiar with the rules and respect them.
+If someone fails to do so, his/her behaviour could expose the person to civil and criminal liability in case of an accident.

 A skier or snowboarder must behave in such a way that he does not endanger others.

 A skier or snowboarder must move in control.
 He must adapt his speed and manner of skiing or snowboarding to his personal ability and to the prevailing conditions of terrain, snow and weather as well as to the density of traffic.

 A skier or snowboarder coming from behind must choose his route in such a way that he does not endanger skiers or snowboarders ahead.